Our goal is to share information and products that are truly helpful to renters.

 Do some research to see what people are saying about your lender.
 Read the reviews carefully and see what others are actually saying about the lender.
 You can check reviews in app stores, and review apps like Yelp also feature reviews of payday lenders.
 Like in any industry, some payday lenders are going to be better than others.

 Payday lenders advise you to read the terms and conditions of your loans carefully and that you should keep in close communication with your lender if you think you might have trouble paying the loan back.
 If you talk to them, you might have options, but you’ll be making extra trouble for yourself if you ghost them.

 Not all payday lending companies are created equal, and one factor differentiating one from another is customer service.
 Check out their website to see what features they offer, and read those reviews to see which features customers are talking about.

 Payday lenders may offer easy-to-use apps (see below).
 They may offer special protections for active duty or retired military members.
 Some payday lenders allow you to apply easily online and you can get the money into your hands in less than 24 hours.
 Some providers even offer other services, such as business loans, lines of credit, and installment loans.

 Just like any banking product, you will want to find a provider that offers a good app and online experience.
 Find a provider with an app and check out its reviews on your device’s app store.
 Take a few minutes to look over the company’s website, too, to see if it’s easy to use and has the features you’re looking for, such as:

-How to repay a payday loan
+How do payday loans work: Repaying a payday loan

 Standard practice for repaying a payday loan is to provide to the lender some form of guarantee that the loan will be paid back.
 This usually takes the form of either a post-dated check or electronic banking information.
 When the loan comes due, the lender will cash the check or take the money out of your account.
 Some lenders require you to come back in person when the money is due, but many don’t.